HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Introduction

 \section{Introduction}

-Today's car navigation systems allow users to navigate according to various objectives, such as the fastest route, the shortest distance, or routes that require the lowest energy consumption~\cite{golledge:pathselection,yang:evns}.
+Today's car navigation systems allow users to navigate according to various objectives, such as the fastest route, the shortest distance~\cite{golledge:pathselection}, or routes that require the lowest energy consumption~\cite{yang:evns}.
 In contrast to these routing modalities, we investigate a new objective by optimizing routes for positive emotions.
-Emotions play an important role in driving~\cite{hancock2012impact}, as certain states of arousal and valence can lead to more thoughtful decisions.
+Emotions play an important role in driving~\cite{hancock2012impact}, as certain positive or negative arousal and valence states can lead to more thoughtful decisions in the driving process, leading to safer driving.
 In contrast, exaggerated states such as anger can significantly increase the driver's willingness to take risks and thus endanger the safety of all road users~\cite{EHERENFREUNDHAGER2017236, pecher2009influence}.
 Those exaggerated states lead to more traffic accidents~\cite{underwood1999anger}.
-Subsequently, we propose \system{}, a system \chreplaced[id=1AC]{that navigates}{navigating} drivers through routes that elicit positive (i.e., happy) emotions to improve the driving experience and safety.
+Subsequently, we propose \system{}, a system \chreplaced[id=1AC]{that navigates}{navigating} drivers through routes that elicit positive (i.e., happy) emotions to improve the driving experience and safety. \system{} refers to routing mechanisms that optimize for the user’s emotional well-being alongside conventional objectives such as travel time and distance.